VeraCologne/LearningBlog/content/posts/2019-09-13-new-project.md

 I started my new learning project today.
 And I'm already done with my MVP.
 Woohoo!

 I explained my idea to Sascha yesterday and asked if he could help me with its implementation, along with Andreas from my former team, and he said yes.
-And then I pitched it to my boss and he like the idea, so I wanted to get started right away.
+And then I pitched it to my boss and he liked the idea, so I wanted to get started right away.

 I think I have only vaguely mentioned what I wanted to do on here, so I'm going get into a bit more detail now.
 I want to build a Software Craft Learning Platform for Studitemps Software Engineers.
 So far, I have these ideas: